 TERMS OF REFERENCE AAE PENSIONS COMMITTEE

-General
+Purpose / Objectives

+The purpose of the Pensions Committee is to represent, through the Actuarial Association of Europe (AAE), the views of the actuarial profession in Europe on matters of concern in the field of pensions and social security.

+The committee will

+present actuarial perspectives to the EU Institutions, in particular the European Commission, the European Parliament and EIOPA, and, where appropriate, to other organisations and stakeholders;

-The committee will consider, from the point of view of the actuarial profession, all matters related to Pensions and Social Security policies in the states of the AAE Member Associations.
+consider, from the point of view of the actuarial profession, all matters related to pensions and social security policies in the states of the AAE Member Associations;

-AAE Pension Committee reports to the AAE Board and General Assembly and makes proposals on actions required.
-It will be guided by and seek to contribute to achievement of the AAE strategic objectives.
+report to the AAE Board and General Assembly and makes proposals on actions required;

+contribute to achievement of the AAE strategic objectives.

 Role of the Pensions Committee